 A possible output without errors and issues is shown in Figure 11.

-Possible issues and optimizations for the Mosquitto MQTT broker on AWS deployment
+AWS MQTT: Possible issues and optimizations for the Mosquitto broker deployment

 The setup and deployment shown have some points for tweaking to improve its effectiveness.